CodeCatalyst concepts - Amazon CodeCatalyst

 You access your AWS Builder ID by viewing your CodeCatalyst profile and then choosing to go to AWS Builder ID.
 You will be redirected to your AWS Builder ID profile page.
 Your profile's full name, email address, and password are managed by your AWS Builder ID, and you can edit that information using the AWS Builder ID page.
 You entered this information when you signed up.
 When you are ready to set up MFA to use an authenticator application for signing in, you will use the AWS Builder ID page.
 For more information about viewing your AWS Builder ID profile, see Updating your profile.

-For more information about signing up and signing in, see Setting up CodeCatalyst.
+For more information about signing up and signing in, see Set up and sign in to CodeCatalyst.

 Source repositories

 A source repository is where you securely store code and files for your project.
 It also stores the version history of your files.
 By default, a source repository is shared with the other users in your CodeCatalyst project.
 You can have more than one source repository for a project.
-You can create source repositories for projects in CodeCatalyst.
-You can also choose to link an existing source repository hosted by another service if that service is supported by an installed extension.
+You can create source repositories for projects in CodeCatalyst, or you can choose to link an existing source repository hosted by another service if that service is supported by an installed extension.
 For example, you can link a GitHub repository to a project after you install the GitHub Repositories extension.
-For more information, see Working with source repositories in CodeCatalyst and Quickstart: Using GitHub repositories in CodeCatalyst.
+For more information, see Storing source code in repositories for a project in CodeCatalyst and Quickstart: Installing extensions, connecting providers, and linking resources in CodeCatalyst.

 Source repositories are also where configuration information is stored for your CodeCatalyst project, such as the configuration file that defines the attributes and actions of your CI/CD workflow.
 If you create your project using a blueprint, a source repository will be created with project configuration information stored inside it.
 If you create an empty project, you must create a source repository before you can create resources that require configuration information, such as workflows.